sisoe24/execute-in-iterm2/README.md

 All commands are available by opening the Command Palette (`Command+Shift+P` on macOS and `Ctrl+Shift+P` on Windows/Linux) and typing in one of the following Command Name:

-By default the extension does not provide any shortcut, but every command can be assigned to one. (see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information)
+By default, the extension does not provide any shortcut.
+But you can assign each command to one.(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information).
 | Command Name                    | Command ID                              | Description                     |
 | ------------------------------- | --------------------------------------- | ------------------------------- |
 | `iTerm2: Execute file command`  | `execute-in-iterm2.executeFileCommand`  | Send command based on file type |